inabhi9/coder-devcontainer-template/README.md

 ## Features

-- Fully support for devcontainer spec.
+- Fully supports devcontainer spec.
 - Git SSH auth with Coder's built-in ssh key management.
-- Docker config for authentication for private registry.
+- Docker config for authentication for private registries.
 - Port forwarding supported by Coder.

 ## How it works